Standard check-ups for children and teenagers

 At each check-up, the child is measured and weighed, and the doctor gives them a thorough physical examination.
 Some of the check-ups include eye and hearing tests.
 The child’s parents are also asked whether they’ve noticed anything unusual or whether there are any problems at home.
 In addition, the doctor always checks how the child and the parents interact.

-Depending on how old the child is, these check-ups include advice on subjects such as:
+Depending on how old the child is, these check-ups include advice for parents on subjects such as:

 - breastfeeding and diet,